 #1: D’Addario O-Port

 Acoustic / classical guitar sound enhancer.
 I am really in love with this product, especially because when I bought it a year ago I didn’t think it was going to work at all.
-I also featured it in an article I wrote about cheap acoustic guitar upgrades.
+I also featured it in an article I wrote about cheap acoustic guitar upgrades and in a dedicated review I wrote about it.
 The O-Port is a very simple guitar gadget designed to enhance the tone of your acoustic or classical guitar, and the installation couldn’t be simpler.
 If you’re about to change your strings, just install it when the strings are off.
 Otherwise, all you need to do is to lower the tension on your strings, place it in the guitar’s soundhole, and tune your guitar back.
 The material is soft enough to make sure it won’t scratch the guitar by accident.

 Check out D’Addario O-Port on Amazon

 Electric acoustic feedback eliminator.
 This is one of these guitar gadgets that make you ask yourself “how did no one think of that earlier?”.
 It’s so simple, yet effective.
 It allows you to play your electric acoustic guitar at a much higher volume without the risk of awful feedback.
 At $7, this is a real steal.
 The installation is very simple and similar to O-Port’s.
 You just place it inside the soundhole, and you’re good to go.
 Being that thin, you don’t even need to detune your guitar that much.

 The Screeching Halt will also help you practice the guitar a lot more quietly, so if you found yourself needing to practice the guitar in silence, this might be a game changer for you.